mhardalov/bg-reason-BERT/README.md

 # Beyond English-only Reading Comprehension
 Experiments in Zero-Shot Multilingual Transfer for Bulgarian

+## Introduction
+Recently, reading comprehension models achieved near-human performance on large-scale datasets such as SQuAD, CoQA, MS Macro, RACE, etc. This is largely due to the release of pre-trained contextualized representations such as BERT and ELMo, which can be fine-tuned for the target task.
+Despite those advances and the creation of more challenging datasets, most of the work is still done for English.
+Here, we study the effectiveness of multilingual BERT fine-tuned on large-scale English datasets for reading comprehension (e.g., for RACE), and we apply it to Bulgarian multiple-choice reading comprehension.
+We propose a new dataset containing 2,221 questions from matriculation exams for twelfth grade in various subjects -history, biology, geography and philosophy-, and 412 additional questions from online quizzes in history.
+While the quiz authors gave no relevant context, we incorporate knowledge from Wikipedia, retrieving documents matching the combination of question + each answer option.

+Our academic paper which describes the approach, the dataset, and the results in detail, can be found here: https://arxiv.org/abs/1908.01519

 ## Dataset

 Our goal is to build a task in a low-resource language, such as Bulgarian, as close as possible to the multiple-choice reading comprehension in a high-resource language such as English.
 The dataset can be downloaded from [this link](https://github.com/mhardalov/bg-reason-BERT/blob/master/data/bg_rc-v1.0.json).